anodynos/uRequire/readme.md

 #uRequire
-Write *modular code* once and execute/test on both **browser** & **node.js** via a UMD template and on-the-fly relative path resolution.
+Write *modular code* once and seamlesly execute/test on both **browser** & **node.js** via a UMD template, without quirks.

+On node it employs both build and on-the-fly path resolution, mapping absolute-to-relative, webRoot, and RequireJs's baseUrl & paths.

 #Aims
-* **Enable the *simplest possible* authoring of modular js code with a unified dependencies structure for modules.**
+* **Enable the *simplest possible*, relaxed authoring of modular js code with a unified dependencies structure for modules.**

 When no browser or node specifics are present, the same code should run & test on both browser and nodejs.

-The common denominator to define modules is [AMD](https://github.com/amdjs) and the test bed is [requireJS](http://requirejs.org); that's because AMD is the proper browser-optimized modular system out there.
+The common denominator to define modules is [AMD](https://github.com/amdjs) and the test bed is [requireJS](http://requirejs.org);
+That's because AMD is the proper browser-optimized modular system out there.
 But that should not prevent you from the ability to run the same code on nodejs.
 Think of this project as the counterpart or opposite to [browserify] (https://github.com/substack/node-browserify).

 * **Accomodate both `define()` and `require()` to work the same way in both browser & node.**
 Specifically, the browser AMD-style `require([..], function(..){})` should work on node, just as it does on the browser: asyncrhonously.
-And vise versa, the node-style `require()` should also work on browser (at least seemingly) synchronously.
+And vise versa, the node-style `var a = require('a')` should also work on browser (at least seemingly) synchronously.

 * **Allow modules to have a 'module-bundle root' as a reference point**, where module dependencies are relative to, with the same sementics on both runtimes.
 This currently works in browser/AMD/requireJS (using baseUrl), but on node dependencies are "relative to requiring file" which is a source of misconceptions on modularization it self, in regards to development.

 * Check your dependencies are valid at build time -globals, webRoots, notExists in bundle, etc

 Ultimatelly uRequire wishes to promote:
 * A standardized definition of dependencies for cross-platform modular code using AMD.